TachoMex/gintoki-demo/Readme.md

  * This game is NOT related to Gintama in any way.
 Also,
  * this game characters are property of Hideaki Sorachi.
  *
- * The new SDL code is written by Gatuno, and is released under
- * the term of the GNU General Public License.